jekymin8232/vitalguardai-com/README.md

 <img width="265" height="208" alt="원숭이" src="https://github.com/user-attachments/assets/d9fa979e-3232-42ce-8aea-413c9dcccec4" />

+People should not attack or vilify South Korean politicians.
+Many South Koreans are facing difficult circumstances.

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.

 For information about the developer, please click the link below.